MarkVebeer/DisposeMail/README.md

 The current mail transfer protocol is very old and by default it doesn't require TLS to function.
 This means that when another server sends an email to your server, anyone in between can theoretically read the mail if they actively try to intercept.
 However, this is unlikely to happen as the people who have this capability are mostly ISPs and hosting providers.
 For better security, set up tls if you mind this XD.

 # Contributing
 This repository accepts pull request.
-Feel free to contribute
+Feel free to contribute!